Codingforhackers/-eincode_blog/CSS frameworks with Nextjs/Css_Frameworks_with_Nexjs.md

 ## Introduction to UI Frameworks

 Frameworks and utilities are not essential.
 We could build any user interface (despite its complexity) from scratch using vanilla JavaScript, HTML, and CSS.
-Still, we would often find ourselves using the same patterns, accessibility rules, optimizations, and utility functions on every user interface we build.
+Still,we would often find ourselves using the same patterns, accessibility rules, optimizations,and utility functions on every user interface we build.
 So here comes the concept of a UI library.

 The idea is to abstract our most common use cases, reuse most of the code on different user interfaces, improve our productivity, and use well-known, tested, and themeable UI components.

 With **"themeable"**, we refer to those libraries and components that allow us to customize the color scheme, spacing, and the whole design language of a given framework.

 ## TailwindCSS with Next.js